-Some cases of esophageal cancer are preventable by maintaining a healthy lifestyle, including not using tobacco, limiting alcohol intake, eating a healthy diet, and maintaining an ideal weight.
-Texas Oncology recommends people with Barrett's esophagus get tested to look for signs of cancer.
+For many, esophageal cancer can be prevented by maintaining a healthy lifestyle, including not using tobacco, limiting alcohol intake, eating a healthy diet, and maintaining an ideal weight.
+Texas Oncology recommends people with Barrett's esophagus get tested for signs of cancer.
 Preventing Barrett's esophagus and esophageal cancer may be possible by treating reflux.
-If you have chronic heartburn or reflux, you should contact your physician as treatment may lower your risk of Barrett's esophagus and esophageal cancer.
+If you have chronic heartburn or reflux, you should contact your physician to discuss treatment.